szulf/game/doc.md

 ## SMALL TODOS: (ordered)

-1. interpolate everything so its smooth
-2. bounding_box_from_model(ModelHandle model) or hardcode bounding boxes(why not both?)
-   - could specify in the file format if the bounding box is hardcoded or if i want to load it from the model itself
-   - because i might want invisible entities, so then i would need to hardcode it
-3. read entities from files(custom file format)
+1. read entities from files(custom file format)
-4. read keymap from file
+2. read keymap from file
-5. change texture(?) of light bulb between lit and unlit when interacting
+3. change texture(?) of light bulb between lit and unlit when interacting
-6. player rotation
+4. player rotation
    - will change automatically depending on which way you moved
-7. improve the movement system
+5. improve the movement system
    - when moving into a bad position and actually pressing two keys at the same time(W and D over an edge),
    - it should move you in the direction of the possible movement, and not stop the movement completely
    - also when moving into a bad position it shouldnt just stop me if the next position will be bad,
    - it should allow me to move the furthest i can
    - in the platform layer instead of setting move\_\* to a specific value, add it instead so if i press A and D at the same time i actually stay in one place
+6. interpolate everything so its smooth
-8. resizability
+7. resizability
-9. figure out stripping debug features from release builds
+8. figure out stripping debug features from release builds
    - or maybe dont strip them?
-10. phong/blinn-phong lighting
+9. phong/blinn-phong lighting
-11. shadow mapping or point shadows (?)
+10. shadow mapping or point shadows (?)
-12. tests?
+11. tests?
     - what do i even test? and how?
     - do i want unit tests? or just in-game tests?